ricsirigu/lift-ajax-examples/README.md

 # lift-ajax-examples

-Examples with the framework Lift and its Ajax magic
+A Simple web application written in Scala with the Lift Framework to show its Ajax magic.
+It is also included the materializecss framework